 With swift, slow; sweet, sour; adazzle, dim;

 In line 7 to 9, the poet sums up the general qualities he admires in such dappled things.
 He admires the co-existence of contrary things: he admires their uniqueness and originality, their rarity which makes them precious, and their oddness which differentiates each from the others.
-He likes their very fickleness (that is, their irregularity in duration), and their freckled or speckled appearance (which implies an irregularity in pattern).
-At the same time he asks the metaphysical question: “Who knows how?”
+He likes their very fickleness (that is, their irregularity in duration), and their freckled or speckled appearance (which implies an irregularity in the pattern).
+At the same time, he asks the metaphysical question: “Who knows how?”
 He means to say that nobody can explain the reason why these things are “freckled”.
 Some things are swift, others slow; some are sweet, others sour; some are exceptionally bright, others lustreless.
 But nobody knows why such contrasts exist.

 He fathers-forth whose beauty is past change: